arteria/alogator/README.rst

 Alogator
 ============

 Alogator is an aggregated logging actor system.
-PLEASE NOTE: This Django app is in α state!
-Don't use it yet - unless you're ready to falling down the rabbit hole. ;-)

 .. contents:: Table of Contents